image of wood-destroying pests in the uk

 Prevention and Control

-Silverfish can be quite destructive, particularly to your valuable documents and books.
+Silverfish can be pretty destructive, particularly to your valuable documents and books.
 Preventing silverfish infestations primarily involves reducing humidity levels in your home.
-Use dehumidifiers in damp areas, and improve ventilation in your bathroom, kitchen, and attic.
+Use dehumidifiers in damp areas and improve bathroom, kitchen, and attic ventilation.
 Regularly vacuum and clean to remove food sources.
-Make sure to seal any cracks and crevices where these insects could be gaining entry.
+Make sure to seal any cracks and crevices where these insects could gain entry.

 Mosquitoes